quinn-rs/quinn/README.md

 insecure applications, or any case where servers are not identified by domain name, this isn't practical.
-Arbitrary certificate validation logic can be implemented by enabling the `dangerous_configuration` feature of `rustls` and constructing a quinn `ClientConfig` with an overridden certificate verifier by hand.
+Arbitrary certificate validation logic can be implemented by enabling the `dangerous_configuration` feature of `rustls` and constructing a Quinn `ClientConfig` with an overridden certificate verifier by hand.

 When operating your own certificate authority doesn't make sense, [rcgen][rcgen] can be used to generate self-signed certificates on demand.
 To support